 Here are a few things to consider when deciding how long your post should be:

-– Do you want to generate traffic from this?
+– Do you want to generate traffic from your post?
 (Google loves articles over 1,500 words)

-– Will this piece be “cornerstone” or “hub” content?
+– Will this piece be a pillar post or cornerstone content?
 The longer your article is, the more opportunities you’ll have to link back to other relevant content from your site.

 – Are you hoping people will share your article?
 According to research by OkDork and BuzzSumo, the longer content is, the more shares it gets.

-– How many words will it take to communicate the purpose of your post?
-That’s really the ultimate deciding factor in how long any blog post will be.
+How many words will it take to communicate the purpose of your post?

 Now that you’re armed with that information, you’re probably wondering, “Okay, so how the heck DO I write a blog post that has all this remarkable content?”